d4rkr00t/evo/README.md

   - [ ] Might have to restore all of the other outputs
   - [ ] Maybe make it manual?
     - [ ] Otherwise need to hash contents of output
-- [ ] REFACTOR: create tasks from workspaces
-  - [ ] REFACTOR: Generic create task from a rule
-- [ ] REFACTOR: Refactor cache to interfaces
-- [ ] REFACTOR: Refactor logger
-  - [ ] to interfaces
-  - [x] Cleaner API
-  - [ ] Add debug level to the logger
 - [ ] Improve unknown dependency error message
 - [ ] SANDBOXING !!!
 - [ ] Rules